Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene

 By utilizing the high electron mobility in graphene~\cite{geim2007rise,geim2009graphene} and the slow plasmon propagation of its massless Dirac fermions, Dong \textit{et al.}~\cite{Dong2021Fizeau} and Zhao \textit{et al.}~\cite{Zhao2021efficient} recently demonstrated experimentally Fizeau drag effect for graphene plasmons.
 They observed that the Dirac electrons in graphene possess the ability to effectively drag surface plasmons along their direction of propagation, a phenomenon highlighted by the observed wavelength change in these modes.

 On the other hand, when light interacts with dielectric interfaces, reflection and transmission occur~\cite{saleh2019fundamentals}.
 In the case of total internal reflection at the interface between two media, the reflected beam deviates laterally from the position predicted by geometrical optics.
 This lateral shift is known as the Goos-H\"{a}nchen (GH) shift \cite{Goos} and arises due to the phase shift between the reflected and transmitted beams~\cite{Wang2008PRA,Wang2013PRL,Wu2019PRApplied}.
-In this phenomenon, each plane-wave component undergoes a distinct phase change, causing the reflected beam, resulting from the superposition of these components, to experience a lateral displacement.
+In this phenomenon, each plane-wave component undergoes a unique phase change.
+This results in a reflected beam that experiences a lateral displacement due to the superposition of these components.
 Furthermore, the different reflective coefficients of each plane wave component contribute to an angular change~\cite{Wan2020PRA}.
-Widely applicable in angle measurements~\cite{yallapragada2016observation}, beam splitters~\cite{song2012giant}, sensors~\cite{wang2008oscillating}, and optical switches~\cite{wang2013all}, the GH shift has been extensively studied in various media and structures, including metal and dielectric slabs~\cite{Wan2020PRA,Li2003PRL}, optical cavities or waveguides~\cite{Kandammathe2018APL,zhu2016goos}, photonic crystals~\cite{Soboleva2012PRL,DIN2022PhyE}, metamaterials \cite{Wu2019PRA,yallapragada2016observation}, optomechanical systems\cite{Ullah2019PRA,Anwar2020PRA}, atomic media~\cite{Wang2008PRA,radmehr2016control}, surface plasmon resonance structures~\cite{Yin2004APL,Luca2012PRA}, graphene~\cite{li2014experimental,chen2017observation,song2012giant,Wu2017giant,PhysRevA.94.063831} and other 2D materials \cite{shah2022electrically,Jahani2023}.
+Widely applicable in angle measurements~\cite{yallapragada2016observation}, beam splitters~\cite{song2012giant}, sensors~\cite{wang2008oscillating}, and optical switches~\cite{wang2013all}, the GH shift has been extensively studied in various media and structures, including metal and dielectric slabs~\cite{Wan2020PRA,Li2003PRL}, optical cavities or waveguides~\cite{Kandammathe2018APL,zhu2016goos}, photonic crystals~\cite{Soboleva2012PRL,DIN2022PhyE}, metamaterials \cite{Wu2019PRA,yallapragada2016observation}, optomechanical systems\cite{Ullah2019PRA,Anwar2020PRA}, atomic media~\cite{Wang2008PRA,radmehr2016control}, surface plasmon resonance structures~\cite{Yin2004APL,Luca2012PRA}, graphene~\cite{li2014experimental,chen2017observation,song2012giant,Wu2017giant,PhysRevA.94.063831,Wu2011valley} and other 2D materials \cite{shah2022electrically,Jahani2023}.
 GH shifts in geometries containing graphene can be efficiently tuned by graphene, depending on its remarkable properties, such as adjusting its carrier density through the applied gate voltage~\cite{cheng2014giant,zeng2017tunable}, varying its number of layers or thickness~\cite{li2014experimental,chen2017observation}, using different substrates on which it is deposited~\cite{blake2007making,novoselov2012roadmap}, and varying the direction of polarization of incident light~\cite{li2014experimental}.
+Valley-dependent GH shifts were also studied in graphene where electrons in different valleys were shown to have different shifts~\cite{Wu2011valley}.
 These investigations span both the fundamental understanding and practical aspects of the GH shift.